ampl/mp/doc/source/modeling-overview.rst

 - `gcg <https://github.com/ampl/mp/tree/develop/solvers/gcgmp>`_,
   an interface to the open-source `GCG solver <https://ampl.com/products/solvers/open-source-solvers/>`_

+- A meta-solver :ref:`MP2NL <mp2nl>` translating MP to any AMPL solver.

 Binaries for these solvers can be downloaded, in distribution bundles and individually, through the `AMPL Portal <https://portal.ampl.com>`_.
 Solver options and features are described